bukovyn/CentOS-7-Server/README.md

 <a name="root-privileges"></a>
 ### Root Priviliges

 What if we need to do administrative tasks on our new user account?
-This is where root privilges play a part, instead of switching between a normal user and the root account, we can set up super user priviliges on the `foo` account we made in the previous section.
+This is where root priviliges play their part, instead of switching between a normal user and the root account, we can set up super user priviliges on the `foo` account we made in the previous section.
 This will allow the user to run commands that would otherwise require root priviliges by putting [`sudo`](https://www.sudo.ws/intro.html) before each command.

 To add these priviliges, the user must be added to the [`wheel`](https://en.wikipedia.org/wiki/Wheel_(Unix_term)).
 Conveniently, on CentOS 7, users who belong to the `wheel` group are allowed to use `sudo` by default.